 Geology and Geography provides quality service to the university, its community and nation.
 Faculty serve in many important roles across WVU.

-- Tim Warner is a co-editor of “Remote Sensing Letters” and “Progress in Physical Geography.”
-Several other faculty serve as editors or associate editors to professional journals.
+- Tim Warner is editor in chief of the International Journal of Remote Sensing and editor of “Remote Sensing Letters”.
+Several other faculty members serve as editors or associate editors to professional journals.

 - Several faculty members have served recently as officers in specialty groups or divisions of our professional societies: the Association of American Geographers, the Geological Society of America, the American Association of Petroleum Geologists, the Paleontological Society, Southern Regional Science Association, and others.

 - G&G has invested heavily the WVU Faculty Senate, including service as Senate Chair, Faculty Representative to the Board of Governors, and chair of Faculty Welfare and General Education committees.
 In one recent session, 4 % of the Senate membership hailed from G&G. Faculty are on important university and college committees from the OSP Faculty Advisory Committee to various other bodies.

 Dr. Steve Kite Steve dot Kite at Mail dot Wvu dot edu

 Dr. Joe Donovan jdonovan at wvu dot edu

 Dr. Brent McCusker brent dot mccusker at cloud dot .com